Written By: James Hayes

-Commonly people will self diagnose themselves with sciatica despite not having it.
-A quick search on “Dr Google” for low back and leg pain will immediately show up with “you have SCIATICA!”
-You then begin to panic and then see all the causes of sciatica; bulging discs, arthritic spurs, abnormal growth irritating the nerves; the list goes on…
+Frequently people come in to Dee Why Chiropractic Care claiming they have sciatica despite not having it.
+A quick search on “Dr Google” for low back with leg pain will immediately show up with “you have SCIATICA!”
+You then begin to panic and then see all the causes of sciatica; herniated discs, arthritic spurs, lumbar stenosis and the list goes on…

 The sciatic nerve is comprised of 5 sets of nerve roots that exit the lumbar and sacral spine.
 The sciatic nerve travels from the low back all the way down the back of the leg to the foot.
 Many things can cause low back and with the presence of leg pain however true sciatica is due to irritation of the sciatic nerve or the nerve roots that comprise it.